Healthcare Simulation Technology Domains

 - Establish and maintain processes, procedures , policies, work standards.

 - Promote the simulation program, facility and organization through briefings, reports, presentations, tours, events and digital media.

 Research and Evaluation

-This domain acknowledges that simulation is used not only to educate existing healthcare practitioners, but is also used to conduct research and improve the methods that are used to teach and evaluate learners.
-This process aims to improve the delivery of healthcare within more complex systems.
-Whether in a supporting role, or as a primary researcher, all individuals involved with simulation-based education must understand and develop the necessary knowledge, skills, and expertise in the area of research to advance the field.
+Simulation is used not only to educate new and existing healthcare professionals, but is also used to conduct research and improve the methods that are used to teach and evaluate learners.
+This process aims to improve both the delivery of healthcare and health professional education.
+Whether in a supporting role or as a primary researcher, all individuals involved with simulation-based education must have a level of knowledge, skills, and expertise in the area of research to advance the field.
 For the simulation technology specialist, it is imperative that a level of research proficiency be developed.
 Even the ability to review the quality of other research can enhance understanding and lead to better practice.